Adyen/adyen-commercetools/notification/docs/HowToRun.md

 }
 ```

-`ADYEN_INTEGRATION_CONFIG` JSON structure contains different `attribute groups` as described below:
+`ADYEN_INTEGRATION_CONFIG` JSON structure contains different `attribute groups and optional attributes` as described below:

 - `adyen` attribute group: Multiple child attributes can be provided in the `adyen` attribute.
 Each direct child attribute must represent an adyen merchant account.
 - `commercetools` attribute group: Multiple child attributes can be provided in the `commercetools` attribute.
 Each direct child attribute must represent a commercetools project.
-- `other` attribute group: Attributes in this group should be set as direct child attributes in `the root of the JSON`.
+- `standalone optional attributes` : Standalone attributes can be set as direct child attributes in `the root of the JSON`.

 #### Preparing the credentials